 THSSA instituted an action against GR Cane Haulage for diversion Recovery & overcharges .
-GR Cane has brought a counterclaim of R6m for, inter GR Cane Haulage counterclaim: Diversion alia, penalties, tolls and damages for mill inefficiencies.
-The matter R2.9m Overcharge has, however, been placed on hold given the unavailability of Tongaat witnesses.
+GR Cane has brought a counterclaim of R6m for, inter CD Cons Houlege counterclaim: Diversion R2.9m GR Cane Haulage alia, penalties, tolls and damages for mill inefficiencies.
+The matter R2.9111 Overcharge has, however, been placed on hold given the unavailability of Tongaat witnesses.
 Attempts to settle the matter continue.
-Ex-employee Civil claim for Recovery Mara Moyolo of funds Recovery against the employee defrauded the company with over an extended period.
+Ex-employee Civil claim for Recovery Recovery against the employee defrauded the company with over of Constant an extended period.
 The employee was dismissed in 2019.
-The R10m matter is proceeding.
-Ex- employee The Plaintiff instituted a delictual claim against THSSA and an ex- Amanda Randeira Civil action (delictual) employee) in the amount of some R31m in relation to employment R31m instituted against THSSA issues.
+The R10m Mara Moyolo of funds matter is proceeding.
+Ex- employee Civil action (delictual) The Plaintiff instituted a delictual claim against THSSA and an ex- Amanda Dandaira Civil action (delictual) employee) in the amount of some R31m in relation to employment R31m Amanda Randeira instituted against THSSA issues.
 The matter continues to be defended.
 Matter pending in the Mtunzini Magistrate's court, an inquest relating to a fatality of an employee in 2015.
-Awaiting further Inquest relating to a direction from the Magistrate on setting the matter down for State fatality of an employee hearing.
+Awaiting further State Inquest relating to a direction from the Magistrate on setting the matter down for fatality of an employee hearing.
 Not applicable at Mill In August 2023, Magistrate has handed down decision that no party is liable for the deceased's death.
 The deceased's family have filed a notice for the Magistrate to provide reasons.
 The matter is ongoing.
-Riverwalk Trading Recovery of funds Default Judgment granted on 17 October 2022.
-Evecution 87 CC relating to goods sold & Default Judgment granted on 17 October 2022.
-Execution R3m delivered proceedings continue.
-Nadine Chetty- Civil Action instituted Digintiff instituted a claim in respect of injuries suffered as a result Kahn against THSSA as Plaintiff instituted a claim in respect of injuries suffered as a result R350k Second Defendant of an injury suffered while visiting the Darnall Country Club. l 1
+Riverwalk Trading Recovery of funds Default below of sectod as 17 October 2002.
+For all as 87 CC relating to goods sold & Default Judgment granted on 17 October 2022.
+Execution R3m 0, 00 delivered proceedings continue.
+Nadine Chetty- Civil Action instituted Kahn against THSSA as Plaintiff instituted a claim in respect of injuries suffered as a result R350k Nami Second Defendant of an injury suffered while visiting the Darnall Country Club.